vault27/vault27.github.io/ipsec.md

 - IDs
 - HASH_R

-They can brute-force PSK offline until hash matches
+They can brute-force PSK offline until hash matches.
-This is why Aggressive Mode + PSK is discouraged
+This is why Aggressive Mode + PSK is discouraged.
+An attacker only needs:

+- A packet capture
+- The initiator identity

+No interaction with the gateway required.

 And what about certs instead of PSK?

+**Why XAuth made Aggressive Mode even worse?**

+To scale RA VPNs with XAuth, admins typically configured:

+- Single global PSK
+- Shared by all users
+- Rarely rotated
+- Often human-memorable

+Perfect target for offline cracking

+After PSK compromise, attacker can:

+- Successfully complete IKE Phase 1
+- Trigger XAuth prompts
+- Perform:
+  - Online password guessing
+  - Credential harvesting
+  - MFA fatigue (later setups)

 ### 6.3 Phase 2